eyenalxai/blog/_posts/async-no-asyncio.md

 **Concurrently.**

-So how do we do that?
+And how do we do that?

 Well with generators, of course!